- How old are you?

 C forces me to look at each individual part of what I’m working on, as well as stick to a standard that is relatively portable.
 I use C99 for compatibility purposes.
 Plus I really enjoy the language.

 How did you learn to write code?

-I’m self taught, mostly thru books and online examples.
+I’m self taught, mostly thru books and reading other people's code.